wp-plugins/genesis-extra-settings-transporter/readme.txt

 > * All by "Themedy" brand (by Red Streams Consulting), 17 by the time of plugin release (1 free, other premium)
 > * All by "Agent Evolution, LLC", 2 by the time of plugin release (all premium)
 > * All by "GenesisAwesome" (aka Harish Dasari), 3 by the time of plugin release (all free)
-> * 7 child themes by "ZigZagPress" brand: Bijou, Engrave, Megalithe, Showroom, Single, Solo, Vanilla (all premium)
+> * 9 child themes by "ZigZagPress" brand: Bijou, Engrave, Eshop, Megalithe, Showroom, Single, Solo, Tequila, Vanilla (all premium)
 > * "Curtail" (premium, by Thomas Griffin Media -- via studiopress.com)
-> * "Genesis Sandbox" (free, by SureFireWebservice)
+> * "Genesis Sandbox" (free, by SureFireWebservice & Travis Smith)
+> * "Sandbox Theme" (premium, by SureFire Themes brand)
 > * "AyoShop" v1.1+ (currently free, by AyoThemes)
 > * "Dizain-01" (premium, by ThemeDizain)
 > * "Radio" (free, by Greg Rickaby -- via GitHub.com)